aditiverma1009/To-do/README.md

 Todo app to create, update and delete todos.
-Show use of useReducer, useContext, useEffect, useState, etc
+Show use of:
+- useReducer
+- useContext
+- useEffect
+- useState

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).